ZaidDandia/Scrabble/README.md

 > g++ -o Screbble.exe Scrabble.cpp\
 > ./Scrabble.exe

+##Data Structures used in the project:
+>Queue\
+>Linked List\
+>Tries\
+>Stack\
-General Description on the Project: The following project is on a game called Scrabble by using different data structures.
+General Description on the Project:
+>The following project is on a game called Scrabble by using different data structures.
 The data structures which have been used for making this game are Linked List, Stacks, Queues, Arrays, and Tries.
 There is a library which contains the inventory of all those words which are appectable in our game and for that we have a words.txt file.
 Now, this txt file have been stored in our Tries.
 Queue data structure have been used to mange the inventory of the player, when the user enters the word it gets stored in a Queue and after checking the existance of the word, it gets